freaktechnik/justintv-stream-notifications/providers.md

 ![YouTube logo](/img/YouTube-logo-full_color.png)
 -------
-[YouTube](http://youtube.com) is the leading VOD platform and added livestreams due to market pressure (don't quote me on that).
+[YouTube](https://youtube.com) is the leading VOD platform and added livestreams, that can also be watched prettified on [YouTube Gaming](https://gaming.youtube.com).
+This extension supports streams on YouTube Gaming, but they aren't opened on Gaming.

 ### Features